isabella232/sign-integrations.en/help/veeva/user.md

 * eSign in over 20 languages and support fax-back service in 50+ locales worldwide.
 * Create reusable Agreement Templates for sending options.

-## Send an Agreement using Adobe Sign for [!DNL Veeva Vault] {#send-sign-vault-agreement}
+## Send an Agreement using Adobe Acrobat Sign for [!DNL Veeva Vault] {#send-sign-vault-agreement}

-To send an agreement using Adobe Sign for Veeva:
+To send an agreement using Adobe Acrobat Sign for Veeva:

 1. Go to the [[!DNL Veeva Vault] login page](https://login.veevavault.com/) and enter your username and password.
 It opens your Vault's home page, as shown below.